 Access to modern contraceptives is a universal human right—women everywhere, no matter their circumstances, deserve the dignity of controlling their own fertility.
 However, access remains uneven at best.
-225 million women in the developing world who would like to delay or avoid childbirth are unable to do so.
+An estimated 214 million women in the developing world who would like to delay or avoid childbirth are unable to do so.
 In the developed world, other barriers often force women into similarly difficult circumstances.

 Twenty years later, the mainstream feminist movement still struggles to adequately address issues affecting women of color within their ranks.
 Black women’s ongoing struggle to maintain body autonomy and access to reproductive services is due in large part to both harmful public policies that have had lasting effects on women of color and the resistance within mainstream feminism to pull Black women and their unique circumstances into the center of the larger fight for reproductive justice and women’s rights.
 Educated decision-making and proper access to safe, quality healthcare for women helps to not only build stronger human communities but also affects the long-term sustainability of this planet.
 Supporting more vulnerable communities in this endeavor should never be seen as a mere option, but rather a necessity for the betterment of our entire planet.